Here’s the secret: super students and slow student have exactly the same potential.

 7. Super Memory - How to memorize things fast?

 One of the common excuse students give for not doing well in school is that they have a poor memory.
 In fact, many students often fully understand the subject matter they are being tested on, but their minds just go blank when they are expected to produce an answer.
 As a result, their grades do not reflect their true ability in the subject tested.

 Many of these students have the common misconception that the ability to remember well is a gift or talent that some have and others don’t.
-The key to having super super memory lies in recognizing that there is no such thing as a good or bad memory.
-Studies have shown that people who have an extraordinary capacity to remember things – a fact often mentioned by memory expert, Harry Lorayne – do not have brains different from ours.
+While it is true that they are some readily available memory hacks to help boost your memory, the key to having super super memory lies in recognizing that there is no such thing as a good or bad memory.
+Studies have shown that people who have an extraordinary capacity to remember things - a fact often mentioned by memory expert, Harry Lorayne - do not have brains different from ours.
 This goes to prove that memory can indeed be trained and to tap into our natural super memory, we must first understand the process of memory and how our memory works.